andy-yangz/nlp_multi_task_learning_pytorch/README.md

 bash run.sh data/pos_chunk/
 ```

 This will create a folder called result/ containing all the pth files containing the models/results.
+Change data/pos_chunk to data/pos_ner if you want to record POS + NER results.

 Run show_result.py to see the test results per model in this directory.

 ### Using NER